mark-truran/battleship-cli/README.md

 - The number of rows in the 2D grid
 - The number of columns in the 2D grid
 - Debug mode (allows you to see the hidden ships, for testing)
-- Turn classic mode on (uses classic 1990 Milton Bradley set up)
+- Turn classic mode on (uses the classic 5-ship 1990 Milton Bradley set up)

 ## Game Mode
 Ships could be hidden in any square marked '~'.
 An 'X' means your shot was a hit.
 An 'O' means your shot was a miss.